Puella Magi Madoka Magica: Writing

 One objective was for the script to contrast starkly with the way the anime was to be marketed.
-Shinbo planned to advertise the series innocently and purely that would deliberately conceal its dark undertones.
+Shinbo planned to advertise the series innocently and purely so as to deliberately conceal its dark undertones.
 For example, the title logo was rendered using rounded fonts that would appear harmless to audiences.
 Urobuchi further misled fans by using his Twitter account to persuade them the plot of the series was innocuous.
 The true nature of the series was disguised because Shinbo wanted its dark themes to be a complete surprise to the viewers.
-Iwakami later defended the mature themes in the Puella Magi Madoka Magica, stating, "the story of Madoka is serious but it's not entirely inappropriate for children.
-For example, there's nothing sexually explicit in it.
-There's some death, but it's not gratuitous; it can be explained within the context of the story."
+Inconsistencies in the script that neither Shinbo nor Urobuchi noticed would also later be caught by series director Yukihiro Miyamoto and film editor Rie Matsuubara.